A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 An important link with Kan fibrations of simplicial sets is given in the following result; see \cite[Proposition 6.2]{brown_higgins_classifying}.
-For a proof in the cubical, as opposed to simplicial set, setting, see \cite[Proposition 12.1.13]{brown_higgins_sivera}. \begin{Lemma} Let $p\colon \A \to \B$ be a crossed complex map.
-The following are equivalent: \begin{itemize} \item $p\colon \A \to \B$ is a fibration, \item the induced map on nerves, $\N(p)\colon \N (\A) \to \N (\B)$, is a Kan fibration. \end{itemize} \end{Lemma}
+For a proof in the cubical, as opposed to simplicial set, setting, see \cite[Proposition 12.1.13]{brown_higgins_sivera}.
+Let $p\colon \A \to \B$ be a crossed complex map. \begin{Lemma} The following are equivalent: \begin{itemize}[leftmargin=1cm] \item $p\colon \A \to \B$ is a fibration, \item the induced map on nerves, $\N(p)\colon \N (\A) \to \N (\B)$, is a Kan fibration. \end{itemize} \end{Lemma}

 The next result will play a major role later.
 It appears to be new, however not unexpected.
 Recall Notation \ref{fstar} for the induced map in this setting.